Freddie Bynum

 Freddie Lee Bynum Jr. (born March 15, 1980) is an American former professional baseball shortstop and outfielder.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Oakland Athletics, and Baltimore Orioles.
-Bynum also played in Nippon Professional Baseball for Orix Buffaloes.
+Bynum also played in Nippon Professional Baseball (NPB) for Orix Buffaloes.

 Career

 Oakland Athletics

 Bynum was selected by the Oakland Athletics in the second round (60th overall) of the 2000 MLB draft.
 He made his major league debut with the A's on August 30, 2005, where he entered the game as a pinch runner in the tenth inning before moving to left field.
 Bynum played in seven games with Oakland in 2005, batting .286 with an RBI.

 Chicago Cubs

-On March 31, 2006, the Cubs acquired Bynum from the A's in a three-way deal.
+On March 31, 2006, the Chicago Cubs acquired Bynum from the A's in a three-way deal.
 The Cubs traded pitcher John Koronka to the Texas Rangers, while the Rangers sent pitcher Juan Dominguez to the A's to complete the deal.